 oneM2M: The acronym by which this collaboration is known.

-Observer: An Organization fulfilling the criteria to become a future Partner which has been granted temporary participation rights in oneM2M.
+Observer: An Organization or company fulfilling the criteria to become a future Partner or member, which has been granted temporary participation rights in oneM2M by the SC or TP Chair.

 Partner Type 1: An organization that has been accepted as a Partner Type 1 in oneM2M.